goldsam/dev-container-features/README.md

-# Some Additional Development Container Features
+# Sam's Additional Development Container Features

-This repo provides some additional development container features that you may find useful.
+This repo provides some additional development container features:

-Missing a CLI or language in your otherwise perfect container image?
-Add the relevant Feature to the features property of a devcontainer.json.
-A tool supporting the dev container specification is required to build a development container.

-## Repo and Feature Structure

-Similar to the [`devcontainers/features`](https://github.com/devcontainers/features) repo, this repository has a `src` folder.
-Each Feature has its own sub-folder, containing at least a `devcontainer-feature.json` and an entrypoint script `install.sh`.

-### Options

-All available options for each Feature are declared in its associated `devcontainer-feature.json`.
-For additional details, see the [devcontainer Feature json properties reference](https://containers.dev/implementors/features/#devcontainer-feature-json-properties).
+- [`aws-sam-cli`](./src/aws-sam-cli/) - The [AWS SAM CLI](https://github.com/aws/aws-sam-cli) - a tool for developing and deploying serverless applications.
+- [`cue-lang`](./src/cue-lang/) - CLI for The [CUE Data Constraint Language](https://github.com/cue-lang/cue) - an open source data constraint language which aims to simplify tasks involving defining and using data.
+- [`flux2`](./src/flux2/) - CLI for [Flux](https://github.com/fluxcd/flux2) - a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories and OCI artifacts), and automating updates to configuration when there is new code to deploy.